KyberNetwork/developer-portal/docs/overview-architecture.md

 ## Permissions

-Every contract in the Kyber Protocol has three permission groups:
+Every contract in the Kyber protocol has three permission groups:

 ### 1. Admin
 The admin account is unique (usually cold wallet) and handles infrequent, manual operations like listing new tokens in the exchange.
 All sensitive operations (e.g. fund related) are limited to the Admin address.